cpfaff/rbefdata_paper/paper/rbefdata.md

 like a thesaurus or even an ontology of a project.
 The `rbefdata` package supports exploiting a `tematres` vocabulary server via the `rtematres` package.
-We can find terms and relations as well as we can display their descriptions in `rbedfata`.
+We can find terms and relations as well as we can display their descriptions in `rbefata`.
 This can be used to improve the exploration of datasets.
 For example looking for datasets that deal with  "plant organs" we can display the definition of that term first (box below).
 Then we ask the `BEFdata` portal for datasets that are tagged with that term and we get back a few datasets.
 In a